-The launch took place at 9:30 p.m.
-Moscow time (17:30 GMT) from the Kapustin Yar testing range in southern Russia’s Astrakhan Region.
+Spokesman Igor Yegorov said the launch took place at 22:10 Moscow time (6:10 p.m.
+GMT) from the Kapustin Yar testing range in southern Russia’s Astrakhan Region.

-The simulated warhead hit a designated target at a test range in Kazakhstan, spokesman Col. Igor Yegorov said.
+The test was successful as the simulated warhead hit a designated target at a test range in Kazakhstan.